 2. Mercato Centrale

-If you are in Florence for the first time, try at least once the food at the Mercato Centrale (Central Market).
+If you are in Florence for the first time, try at least once the food at the Mercato Centrale (Central Market), often included in the local food tours of Florence.

 It’s always pretty packed, so if you are tired why not take your favorite dishes or fresh produce and enjoy it at your hotel?
 The ground floor of the Mercato offers all sorts of fresh fruits and veggies while the two upper floors are crammed with restaurants, cafes and pastry shops.